-In December 2012, eu-LISA became responsible of the operational management of the Visa Information System (VIS).
-It is a system for the exchange of visa data among Schengen Member States.
+The Visa Information System (VIS) allows Schengen States to exchange visa data.
 VIS connects consulates in non-EU countries and all external border crossing points of Schengen States.
 It processes data and decisions relating to applications for short‑stay visas to visit, or to transit through, the Schengen Area.
-The system can perform biometric matching, primarily of fingerprints, for identification and verification purposes.